You, a production professional, know how to make script sides.

 pro tip

-2. Separate the scenes
+2. Separate the scenes in script sides

 With your scenes selected, it’s time to lift them from the rest of the document.
 If you’re using a PDF, you’ll delete all the unnecessary pages.
 If you’re using a hard copy, simply remove the pages you don’t need.
-Of course, make sure you have backup copies when you’re doing this deleting/removing.
+Of course, make sure you have backup copies when you’re doing this, deleting/removing.

-Filter by day
+Filter script sides by day

 3. Cross out unneeded material